The Navel, a Body Piercing to Wear for a Long Time

 Is titanium suitable for a navel piercing?

 Yes, it's even the most recommended material.
-ASTM F-136 titanium is hypoallergenic, lightweight, nickel-free, and biocompatible.
+ASTM F-136 titanium is hypoallergenic, lightweight, nickel-release-free, and biocompatible.
 For a surface piercing like the navel, which is in constant contact with clothing and body movements, a quality material makes a real difference in tolerance and healing.

 What thickness and length should I choose for navel jewelry?